yukai-yang/R6DS/README.md

 how important the package can be…

 But of course, the example is somewhat “stupid” as you can solve the same problem by using some global variable.
-However, in many other cases, too many global variables make the program … eh… you know the feeling…
+However, global variable should not be preferred in many other cases, for example: when you want to share your code with others, and preferrably the function offers the only interface (they do not need to know the names of the global variables and create them manually)